Shaobobei/Stock-Analysis-/README.md

 ## Results

-#### these are the returns for 2017 and 2018 for under my orginal code, it took about 4 to 10 seconds for the code to perform the each analysis
+#### These are the returns for 2017 and 2018 for under my orginal code, it took about 4 to 10 seconds for the code to perform each of the analysis
 ![2017](VBA_Challenge_2017.png)

 ![2018](VBA_Challenge_2018.png)